KylanZzz/OOD-assignment-4/res/README.txt

 Features:
 --IMPORTANT--
 All input (Ticker symbols, portfolio names, etc.) are CASE INSENSITIVE!
+A tag such as [GUI-ONLY] indicates that a section of the readme is ONLY applicable the GUI portion of the program, and [TUI-ONLY] indicates that it is ONLY application to the text-based interface.

+--TUI/GUI choice--
+In our program, it is possible to run the program either using a text-based interface (TUI) or a graphical user interface (GUI).
+The default is the GUI; in order to select the TUI, run the program jar file with the '--text' flag.
+The TUI has several more functions than the GUI (IE: Rebalancing portfolios, viewing the performance graph)

+[TUI-ONLY]
 --Examine Gain/Loss For a Stock--
 The application allows users to calculate the gain or loss of a stock over a specified period based on its closing prices.
 All calculations use the adjusted closing price.
 Users are prompted to input